 Fact sheet - A Guide to protecting your privacy in NSW

-Read the document below or download it here Fact sheet - A Guide to protecting your privacy June 2014
+Read the document below or download it here Fact sheet - A Guide to protecting your privacy in NSW, updated May 2020

 In today’s world of global connectivity and information sharing, privacy is an important issue for everyone.

-The Information and Privacy Commission is committed to educating people about the meaning and value of privacy in their day-to-day lives.
+The Information and Privacy Commission NSW (IPC) is committed to educating people about the meaning and value of privacy in their day-to-day lives.
 We do this by:

 - advising individuals, government agencies, businesses and other organisations on how to ensure that the right to privacy is protected